nam170201/introduction-to-python-for-computational-science-and-engineering/book/09-common-tasks.md

 print(stuff)   # inspect the sorted data
 ```

 Sequences are compared by initially comparing the first elements only.
+If they
-If they differ, then a decision is reached on the basis of those elements only.
-If the elements are equal, only then are the next elements in the sequence compared ... and so on, until a difference is found, or we run out of elements.
+differ, then a decision is reached on the basis of those elements only.
+If the
+elements are equal, only then are the next elements in the sequence compared...
+and so on, until a difference is found, or we run out of elements.
 For example:

 ```{code-cell} ipython3
 (2,0) > (1,0)